 Natasha from Manchester

 While the British Association of Aesthetic Plastic Surgeons (BAAPS) has reported a 40% drop in cosmetic procedures over the last 12 months, a recent poll conducted on behalf of Jefferies Solicitors has revealed that almost a third of Brits would still consider having cosmetic surgery.

+In February 2017, we asked 2603 people (of which 85% were female) about their views on cosmetic surgery.
 The survey explored the main reasons behind people choosing to make physical changes as well as the most popular cosmetic procedures.
 The findings also shed light on the main worries for people contemplating treatment.

 When looking at the most popular motives for cosmetic surgery, we found that, interestingly, the majority of people wouldn’t undergo a cosmetic procedure to correct a physical problem or improve a particular feature.
 Instead, they would do so in order to boost their self-confidence and make them feel more attractive.
 Nearly half (45%) of respondents cited this as their primary reason for considering treatment.

 However, pressure from society and the media could also play a part.
 17% of those we spoke to said that photos of others on social media have caused them to feel like they need to look a certain way, and in some cases, this can lead to people seeking a long-lasting cosmetic solution.
 The fact that platforms like Instagram and Facebook promote a youthful and age-defying appearance as the ‘ideal’, could also explain why the third most common motivator for surgery was to reverse the signs of ageing.

 The most appealing procedure amongst our respondents was leg shaping surgery.
 Nearly half (46%) of the people we spoke to said they would be interested in undergoing a leg shaping procedure such as thigh lift surgery or leg contouring.